Type 2 Diabetes Symptoms

 One of two things happen to people with type 2 diabetes.
 Either their pancreas stops producing enough insulin that the body needs or their body becomes resistant to insulin.
 In both occurrences, the result is the same: high blood sugar levels.

 One symptom of type 2 diabetes that is often overlooked is extreme fatigue.
-The most logical reason for this is that extreme fatigue is a very general symptom; people, including those who don't have type 2 diabetes can experience extreme fatigue.
-Diabetes has been found to slow down the healing process.
-In addition, frequent yeast infections are often an indication of type 2 diabetes.
+The most logical reason for this is that extreme fatigue is a very general symptom; people, including those who don't have

 Other symptoms of type 2 diabetes include redness, swelling and inflammation of the gums.
 If left untreated, diabetes could cause the gums could become infected.
 Both Type 1 and Type 2 diabetes share the same diabetes symptoms, although the onset of the diseases can be quite different.